underlines/awesome-ml/llm-tools.md

 -   [mpoon/gpt-repository-loader](https://github.com/mpoon/gpt-repository-loader) uses Git and GPT-4 to convert a repository into a text format for various tasks, such as code review or documentation generation.
 -   [chat-your-data](https://github.com/hwchase17/chat-your-data) Create a ChatGPT like experience over your custom docs using LangChain
 -   [embedchain](https://github.com/embedchain/embedchain) python based framework to create bots using LLMs over datasets, it is built on langchain, openAI Ada embeddings, chatGPT and Chroma
+-   [dataherald](https://github.com/Dataherald/dataherald) a natural language-to-SQL engine built for enterprise-level question answering over structured data.
+It allows you to set up an API from your database that can answer questions in plain English

 ### Local LLMs